 PDF version of this Fact Sheet

 Chickenpox occurs most frequently in the winter and early spring.
-Approximately 90% of chickenpox cases occur in children 1 to 14 years of age, and 90% of people have had chickenpox by their early 20’s.
-The disease is usually mild, and not life threatening in otherwise healthy children, but can be more serious in newborn babies and adults.
+The disease is usually mild, and not life-threatening in otherwise healthy children, but can be more serious in newborn babies and adults.
 A person usually has only one episode of chickenpox, but the virus can lie dormant within the body and resurface later in life causing shingles (herpes zoster).
 More severe but rare complications of chickenpox include pneumonia (lung infection), skin infection, blood infection, or brain involvement.

-It is highly contagious and is spread by touching the blisters, saliva, or mucus of an infected person, or from virus spread through the air.
-Chickenpox may also be spread by contact with articles freshly soiled by discharge from an infected person’s lesions.
-People with chickenpox can spread the disease from 1 to 2 days before the rash develops until all the lesions are crusted over (approximately 5 days).
+It is highly contagious and is spread mainly by touching or breathing in the virus particles that come from chickenpox blisters, saliva, or mucus, or sometimes through tiny droplets from infected people that get into the air after they breathe or talk.
+People with chickenpox can spread the disease from 1 to 2 days before the rash develops until all the lesions are crusted over (approximately 5 to 7 days).
 Anyone with chickenpox should not attend childcare, school, work, or other public places until the blisters are dry and crusted.

 Symptoms can occur within 10 to 21 days (usually 14 to 16 days) after exposure to someone with chickenpox.
 Itchy blisters are usually most concentrated on the face, scalp, and upper trunk.

 People who think they may have chickenpox should see a doctor or their local health department.
-Chickenpox is often diagnosed by its symptoms; however blood tests or scrapings and fluid from the rash vesicules can help in confirming the diagnosis.
+Chickenpox is often diagnosed by its symptoms; however, blood tests or scrapings and fluid from the rash vesicles can help in confirming the diagnosis.

 Several options are available to help manage and treat chickenpox.
 If given within 24 hours after the rash develops, some treatments may lessen the severity of the disease.
 Treatment of chickenpox depends on many specific factors, so you should consult with your doctor or local health department for advice.
 Always call your doctor’s office or local health department before visiting so that other patients can be protected if necessary.

-2 doses of chickenpox vaccine are recommended for all healthy children 12 months to 18 years of age.
-Vaccine is also recommended for persons 19 years and older who have not had chickenpox and are at high risk for exposure such as those living in a household with children, teachers, institutional residential staff, healthcare workers, college students, or international travelers.
+Two doses of chickenpox vaccine are recommended for all healthy children 12 months to 18 years of age.
+Vaccination is also recommended for persons 19 years and older who have not had chickenpox and are at high risk for exposure such as those living in a household with children, teachers, institutional residential staff, healthcare workers, college students, or international travelers.
 Age-appropriate vaccination against chickenpox is required for enrollment in Maryland childcare institutions and schools.
-For additional information about chickenpox vaccine, please visit: http://www.cdc.gov/vaccines/vpd-vac/varicella/default.htm
+For additional information about chickenpox vaccine, please visit: http://www.cdc.gov/vaccines/vpd-vac/varicella/default.htm.

 201 W. Preston Street, Baltimore, MD 21201-2399